FarukTercan/SocialNetwork/README.md

 # Social Network

-> Social Network is a MERN stack project allows users to interact each other.
+> Social Network is a MERN Stack project allows users to interact each other similar.
 >
 > You can reach the demo version here:
 >  https://afternoon-headland-03364.herokuapp.com/